 Javier Sánchez-Cañizares

-Javier Sánchez-Cañizares' book "Universo singular" won one of the 2018 Expanded Reason Awards in the research category, organized on a yearly basis by the Francisco de Vitoria University together with the Vatican Foundation Joseph Ratzinger - Benedict XVI.
-"Universo singular" introduces the reader in the context of contemporary physics to reveal some singularities that occur in our knowledge of the universe.
+Javier Sánchez-Cañizares' book "Universo Singular" won one of the 2018 Expanded Reason Awards in the research category, organized on a yearly basis by the Francisco de Vitoria University together with the Vatican Foundation Joseph Ratzinger - Benedict XVI.
+"Universo singular" introduces the reader to the context of contemporary physics to reveal some singularities that occur in our knowledge of the universe.
 The existence of these singularities points to an emergence of authentic novelties in nature, appealing to the use of an expanded reason that helps to understand the world we inhabit.
-The book thus offers a necessary starting point, rooted in science, to renew philosophical reflection on the cosmos
+The book thus offers a necessary starting point, rooted in science, to renew philosophical reflection on the cosmos.

 In the fields of Philosophy of Physics and Philosophy of Mind, my research focuses on the Interpretations of Quantum Mechanics and their application to the development of a renewed philosophy of nature.
 More specifically, I study the emergence of complex adaptive systems and optimization procedures that ask for a deeper philosophical understanding of natural processes, particularly the emergence of higher human faculties.